You want smart political talk without the meltdowns?

 We'll keep you informed and entertained without ruining your day.

-Join us every Tuesday and Thursday, normally on the iHeart Radio app, Apple Podcasts, or wherever you get in your podcast.
+Join us every Tuesday and Thursday, normally, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

-Coming up next, our final news roundup and information overload hours.
+Coming up next, our final news roundup and information overload hour.

-A number of civil organizations, the ACLU have vowed to file a lawsuit to challenge the law.
+A number of civil organizations, the ACLU, have vowed to file a lawsuit to challenge the law.

 He very proudly said he looks forward to the legal challenge, wants the legal challenge, expects the legal challenge.

-And I guess what would be in play is the Supreme Court ruling in 1980 that a Kentucky law requiring the Ten Commandments be posted in public uh classrooms being unconstitutional.
+And I guess what would be in play is the Supreme Court ruling in 1980 that a Kentucky law requiring the Ten Commandments be posted in public classrooms being unconstitutional.

 All right, this is a different Supreme Court.